zilishen/documentation/content/nms/nim/about/api-overview.md

 ## Versioning

 Each major version of the Instance Manager API is backward-compatible with the previous releases in that version.
-The introduction of backward-incompatible changes to the NIM API constitutes a major version change.
+The introduction of backward-incompatible changes to the Instance Manager API constitutes a major version change.
 This will be represented in the `<version>` section of the API URI.

 For example, to use a v2 API, you would send requests to `https://<NMS_FQDN>/api/platform/v2`.